tomkr4l/font_awesome5_rails/README.md

 ```

+In FontAwesome5 the text is right behind icon.
+For better readability text has defaultly set to ```padding-left: 5px;```.
+If you want to override this setting, you can do that through ```.fa5-text``` class in css styles.

 ### Layered and Stacked icons
 FontAwesome 5 newly provides layred icons.
 For backward compatibility there were preserved ```fa_stacked_icon``` helper, but you can acomplish the same result with ```fa_layered_icon```.